 We headed back down the valley the following morning on our way to Crater Lake.
-Again there were worries about whether fires would result in closed roads, but we had no problems.
+Again there were worries about whether fires would close the necessary roads, but we had no problems.
 There were also worries about whether smoke would prevent our being able to see anything at the lake, but again we were lucky.
 It was hazy, but visibility was adequate.

 Crater Lake was formed in the aftermath of a massive eruption of what is now called Mt.
 Mazama.
 The eruption happened almost 8000 years ago.

-What with one thing and another, Crater Lake Park has lost the right to draw water from Annie Creek and must truck in water.
+What with one thing and another, Crater Lake Park lost the right to draw water from Annie Creek and at the time of our visit, had to truck in water.
+Since our trip, water wells have been developed.

 After lunch we started up to the rim around the lake.
 This is the only picture I could get of the outside of the rim.
 The haze is due to the ongoing fires.